What is ads.txt?

 Shows contact info for content providers support team.
 Can be an email address, webpage, etc. There can be multiple lines, each one should start 'contact='.

 Direct the crawler to an ads.txt file on the subdomain.
 Used if the sellers differ from the root domain.
 The ads.txt file in the subdomain is not associated with the root domain, i.e. it's considered as a different site.
-If there are multiple subdomains, separate them with a comma.
+If there are multiple subdomains, mention them in separate lines (like in the Ads.txt example below).

 - Certification Authority ID